-Apple introduced the Apple Pencil alongside its brand new iPad Pro lineup and ever since then, both consumers and professionals around the world have been making use of the tool for a variety of creative applications.
+Apple introduced the Apple Pencil alongside its iPad Pro lineup, and ever since then, both consumers and professionals around the world have been making use of the tool for a variety of creative applications.
 The Apple Pencil offers a lot of functionality and a unique experience, the likes of which haven’t been seen in the market before.
-However, the Apple Pencil doesn’t support all the iPad models, which means there are a ton of iPad owners who are looking for styluses similar to Apple Pencil.
-It also costs a lot.
-In case you’re looking for a worthy Apple Pencil alternative, here are the top 12 Apple Pencil alternatives that you can buy in the market right now.
+However, the Apple Pencil is quite costly, which means there are a ton of iPad owners who are looking for styluses similar to Apple Pencil.
+In case you’re looking for a worthy Apple Pencil alternative, here are the top 12 Apple Pencil alternatives that you can buy in the market in 2020.

 Best Apple Pencil Alternatives You Can Buy in 2020

 If there is a premium stylus that can make a good match with Apple Pencil’s precision, Wacom CS610PK.
 Featuring a pressure-sensitive fine tip, CS610PKtip excels in both drawing and sketching aspects.
 The ergonomic triangular design coupled with a soft-touch surface offers a much-improved grip so that you can comfortably hold your digital pen.
 Other notable features are the two Bluetooth-enabled shortcut buttons and the option to choose from different fine nibs to let you sketch with precision.
 On top of all, CS610PKtip works with a range of apps including note-taking, drawing, and photo-editing.
 Given these notable features, the $80 price-tag seems reasonable.